Correr-Zhou/correr-zhou.github.io/_pages/about.md

 # 🔥 News
+- *2023.10*: I am recommended to be awarded a China postgraduate national scholarship!
 - *2023.04*: I join [Tencent YouTu Lab](https://open.youtu.qq.com/) as a research intern! 🔬
 - *2023.03*: Our paper is selected as a CVPR Highlight (Top 2.6% of 9155 submissions)! 🎉
 - *2023.02*: One first-author paper is accepted by CVPR 2023! 🎉